Embedded Wizard

-Embedded Wizard is a graphical user interface tool developed and distributed by TARA Systems GmbH for creating graphical user interface (GUI) applications mainly for embedded systems.
-It provides a WYSIWYG front-end for editing graphics, effects and logic of the user interface and generates ANSI C code for particular target hardware.
-Embedded Wizard is independent of a specific graphics hardware or color format and supports object oriented programming.
+Embedded Wizard is a graphical user interface tool developed and distributed by TARA Systems GmbH for creating graphical user interface (GUI) applications mainly for embedded systems, including microcontroller and microprocessor units.
+It provides a WYSIWYG front-end for editing graphics, effects and logic of the user interface and generates source code for particular target hardware.
+Embedded Wizard is independent of a specific graphics hardware, color format or input mechanism.
+It supports object oriented programming and does not require a Real-time operating system/Operating system, allowing GUIs to run on bare metal.